arsela2018/Repository01/README.md

     // Submit function
     const onSubmit = () => {
-        // Pass the values to the hook UseWhatsapp(message, mobileNumber)
+        // Pass the values to the component UseWhatsapp(message, mobileNumber)
     }